Strub Niersteiner Hipping 'Thal' Riesling Feinherb

 Soil Type red slate and sandstone

-Wine Making: Fermented and matured in large wooden barrels and stainless steel vats
+Wine Making: Fermented in stainless steel

 Hipping is located in an exposed position on the Red Slope between Nierstein and Nackenheim at a height of 80 – 174 meters above sea level.
 The steep slope with a slope slopes in the direction of the Rhine, which is quite wide at this point, in a south-easterly direction.
 This is a red colored heavily weathered clay slate.
 The micro climate is influenced by the warmth of the extended Rhine, the intense morning sun and the heavily weathered red slate.